artkip12/AgnosTestRobot/README.md

 Table of Contents
 Overview
-  Test Cases
+-Test Cases
-  Requirements
+-Requirements
-  Setup
+-Setup
-  Running Tests
+-Running Tests
-  Contributing
+-Contributing
-  License
+-License
 Overview
   The test automation suite is designed to verify the following functionalities of the Agnos Health application: